clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

   $ sudo killall -w -9 qemu-system-x86_64

-On your controller node, go to the directory in which you ran the ciao-controller binary and run the following commands::
+On your controller node, go to the directory where you ran the ciao-controller binary and run the following commands::

   $ sudo killall -w -9 ciao-controller